gkjohnson/webgl-shader-editor/README.md

 The vertex and fragment shader being written are saved and reloaded on refresh

 ## Caveats
 - Because colors are stored as 4 8bit values, there is a severe loss of precision when reading out floating point values.
+[Issue 1](https://github.com/gkjohnson/webgl-shader-editor/issues/2), [Issue 2](https://github.com/gkjohnson/webgl-shader-editor/issues/1)

 ## TODO
 - [ ] Update UI so it's easier to inspect (local variables not persistent, etc)
-- [ ] Use canvases for everything instead of image tags and `toDataURL`

 - [ ] Add pause button for animated variables
 - [ ] Texture upload